raquo/laminar-examples/README.md

 ## License

-Laminar Examples are provided under the [MIT license](https://github.com/raquo/laminar-examples/blob/master/LICENSE.md).
+Laminar Examples are provided under the [MIT license](https://github.com/raquo/laminar-examples/blob/master/LICENSE.md) except for the two CSS files that I borrowed from another TodoMVC project (linked in the files).